Previous language study is not required. Students at all levels of language ability are invited to apply.

-The Russian summer program seeks to improve participants’ Russian in the following four skills: reading, writing, speaking and listening.
-These four language skills will be developed through in-class language instruction, cultural presentations and activities, and host family stays.
+The Russian summer program seeks to improve participants’ reading, writing, speaking and listening language skills through in-class language instruction, cultural presentations and activities, and host family stays.
 Language classes will provide an authentic and safe environment for students to extensively study Russian approximately 20 hours per week.
 In-class instruction will be supplemented by various cultural activities designed to increase participants’ knowledge of Russian culture, society, religion, and politics.

 Accommodations: Host families or a combination of group housing and host family stays

 Why Russian?
 Russian language skills can offer a competitive advantage.
 “Federal agencies have identified Russian as a priority language of national need.
 The agencies seeking expertise in Russian include the U.S. Department of Agriculture (USDA), Department of Commerce, Department of Defense, Department of Energy, Health and Human Services, Homeland Security, Housing and Human Development, Department of Labor, and Department of the Interior.
 The FCC, ITC, FBI, CIA, NSA, and the Department of State have also identified Russian as a priority language.
 These agencies are hiring and need your Russian language skills!.”
 Read more.

 Good to know: Cyrillic uppercase and lowercase letter forms are not as differentiated as in Latin typography.
 Upright Cyrillic lowercase letters are essentially small capitals (with some exceptions).